TediumRemedy/TediumRemedy/Readme.md

 * Control+"." - show preferences (you can enter your "likes" or select a language that your chat partners prefer to speak).
 This works only in "Regular" chat mode.
 The likes string should be in a format:
  `"first like" "second like" another`
-If the interest contains of more than 1 word, it should be quouted with double quotation marks.
-Interests can be separated by spaces or commas.
+If the interest consists of more than 1 word, it should be quouted with double quotation marks.
+Different interests can be separated by spaces or commas.
 If you enter likes, the chat will try to match you with the strangers, that have also some of these phrases-likes in their lists of likes.
 Otherwise, the chat will try to match you with strangers that prefer to speak selected language (which is English by default, but can be changed).
 * Control+"z" - switch between night (dark) and day (bright) interface coloring
 * Esc - find a new stranger and start a new chat (in "Question" mode you need to enter a question in typing box prior to pressing escape)